arduino/docs-content/content/arduino-cloud/10.education/00.arduino-cloud-for-education/content.md

 ![Explore IoT Course](assets/homepage-greenhouse.png)

-Lessons help students to understand how to connect a component to Arduino and focuses on core programming skills, connecting electronics and troubleshooting.
+Lessons help students to understand how to connect sensors and actuators to an Arduino board and focuses on core programming skills, connecting electronics and troubleshooting.

 ![Lesson example](assets/lesson.png)